HengPan2007/MethSig/README.md

 read are unmethylated, the read is classified as concordant; otherwise it is classified as discordant.
 At each CpG, the PDR is equal to the number of discordant reads that cover that location divided by the total number of reads that cover that location.
-The PDR of promoter is given by averaging the values of individual CpGs, as calculated for all CpGs within the promoter of interest with equal or greater than 10 reads covering at least 4
+The promoter PDR is given by averaging the values of individual CpGs, as calculated for all CpGs within the promoter of interest with equal or greater than 10 reads covering at least 4
 CpGs.